 The spinach omelet is easy to make and it’s a healthy alternative for a lunch.
 A good lunch takes care of 30 percent of the overall calories which the body needs a day.
 Such a lunch replaces a warm dinner.
 It’s the best when using organic spinach.
 Happy Cooking!

 • 1 red pepper and 1 green pepper or mushrooms

-• 100 gr frozen or fresh spinach (or mixed vegetable) or fresh spinach
+• 100 gr frozen or fresh spinach (or mixed vegetable)

 • salt to taste, dash of nutmeg